 Reduced stock-holding times

-Instead of keeping goods in stock, you simply transfer your customers’ orders and shipment details to a third-party.
-After that, a manufacturer, wholesale or another retailer ships the goods out to your customer.
+Instead of keeping goods in stock, you simply transfer your customers’ orders and shipment details to a third party.
+After that, a manufacturer, wholesaler, or another retailer ships the goods out to your customer.

 Increased selling days